 Challenges and Opportunities

 As the city works to improve connectivity and strategically planned developments, many developers, architects and community members are also helping shape a more connected and responsible built environment through sustainable design.
-The Fowler, Boise’s LIV District, Esther Simplot Park and the first indieDwell modular home are a few examples we’ll look at on this tour that integrate sustainable design with a forward-thinking vision for the future.
-By working with developers and the community, the city can continue to achieve its goal of being the most livable city in the country.
+The Fowler, Boise’s LIV District, Esther Simplot Park and the first indieDwell modular home are a few examples of forward-thinking, sustainable design that Ambassadors looked at on this tour.

 Urban Renewal Districts